Josh: May 24th, 2008

 Rachael: May 24th, 2008

-I sat down on the hot wood and pat the empty space next to me.
+I sat down on the hot wood and patted the empty space next to me.
 “Sit,” I instructed.
 Josh looked around and rolled his eyes before joining me.
 “If you don’t want to talk about it, you don’t have to, but I’ll listen if you want to say something, ok?”
 I looked at him as he stared at the water beneath our feet.

 We were both silent for a little while.
 I was just starting to think about my new apartment and the things I had to buy for it when he broke down.
 His head hit his hands and he began to sob.
 “I just don’t understand, what did I do wrong?”
 I rubbed his back as he continued.
 “Am I such a horrible person?
 I mean, I did nothing wrong to her!
-She didn’t even apologize for sleeping with him!”
+She didn’t even apologize for what she did!”
 He picked up a stone that was sitting on the bridge and chucked it into the water before lowering his head again.

 Rachael: March 13, 2014

 I jumped up and down like I was about to pee my pants while waiting for Josh to answer his door.
+I don’t even remember the last time I saw him, honestly.
+Maybe it was around Christmas, but it was just a brief visit.

 “It’s ok, I’m gonna go put this stuff down.”
 Andre pushed past Josh who was standing in the doorway.